Maryellen Goodwin, who broke barriers for women at the RI State House, dies at 58

 “Maryellen’s impact on Smith Hill, Providence, and our entire state will be felt for generations,” Ruggerio said.
 “She stood fearlessly for what was right, fighting for the voiceless, vulnerable and underprivileged.”

-In 2021, Goodwin sponsored a law requiring health insurers to cover screenings for prostate and colorectal cancer, citing her own experience to help make her case.
+In 2021, Goodwin sponsored a law requiring health insurers to cover screenings for prostate and colorectal cancer.
+She cited her own experience to help make her case, though she had introduced the measure prior to her own diagnosis.
 Her colleagues renamed the law in her honor before passage.

 Funeral arrangements have not yet been announced.

-Note: This article has been updated and expanded.